slz2003/RFCScope_Errata_Filtering/Errata_filtering/Result_manual/9799-3/packetizer_raw_output.md

 Harmonize the field name throughout the document and IANA registration by choosing a single canonical name and updating all related textual references and examples.

+**Severity:** Medium
+  *Basis:* An inconsistent field name can lead to misinterpretation of server policies and cause interoperability failures between clients and servers.

+**Confidence:** High

 ---

 ## Report 5: 9799-3-5